JoshOlds/TangNano9k_Experiments/README.md

 ## Building Projects

-Each project folder contains Verilog source files that can be built using the OSS-CAD-Suite tools.
-The general build process involves:

-1. Synthesis using Yosys
-2. Place and Route using nextpnr-gowin
-3. Bitstream generation using gowin_pack

-See the Lushay Labs guide for instructions on how to use the VSCode plugin to build and flash these projects!
+See the [Lushay Labs guide](https://learn.lushaylabs.com/getting-setup-with-the-tang-nano-9k/#the-open-source-toolchain) for instructions on how to use the VSCode plugin to build and flash these projects!

+Once setup, you should 'Open Folder' in VSCode to open just the folder for the experiment you would like to build (ie. `./2-UART/`).
+If you try to build from the root directory, you will have module conflicts.

 ## Project Contents